Skip to main content

 The denominator in the integral inflates the original pdf by a factor of two, and the limits of integration cause only values of \(x\) in the range of interest to be used.

-This page titled 3.5: Continuous Random Variables and the Probability Density Function is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Franz S. Hover & Michael S. Triantafyllou (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.5: Continuous Random Variables and the Probability Density Function is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Franz S. Hover & Michael S. Triantafyllou (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.